ms-iot/ros_msft_mrtk/README.md

 ## Bootstrapping your Mixed Reality Toolkit Application

   * Clone this repository to your computer.
-  * From the ROS command prompt, change the directory to where you cloned the MRTK extension, and run `copy_assets.cmd c:\ws\r2_dotnet_ws`
   * Open the Unity Hub
   * Select add a project
   * Open the SampleProject from this repository.
+  * Ensure that your Unity project is using the `.NET 4.x` Api Compatibility Level (Edit > Project Settings > Player > Other Settings > Api Compatibility Level)
+  * ### For manipulating ROS1 robots within Unity:
+    * Open the asset store and navigate to the free 'ros#' package
+    * Download the 'ros#' package
+    * Copy the contents of the 'Ros1Module' directory from the root of this repository into the SampleProject/Assets folder
+    * Open up `SampleProject/Assets/csc.rsp` in a text editor and uncomment the `#-define:ROS1_MODULE_LIDAR` line (remove the '#' character at the start of the line)
+  * ### For manipulating ROS2 robots within Unity:
+    * From the ROS command prompt, change the directory to where you cloned the MRTK extension, and run `copy_assets.cmd c:\ws\r2_dotnet_ws`
+    * Copy the contents of the 'Ros2Module' directory from the root of this repository into the SampleProject/Assets folder
+    * Open up `SampleProject/Assets/csc.rsp` in a text editor and uncomment the `#-define:ROS2_MODULE_LIDAR` line (remove the '#' character at the start of the line)
   * Create a Blank GameObject
-  * Add the ROS2Listener.cs script.
+  * Add the LidarVisualizer.cs script and select which version of ROS you are using
+    * There may be more configuration options to set, depending on your setup
   * Click the play button in the editor.

-You should see debug logging saying "Hello World"
+If configured properly, lidar data should be getting fed in from ROS and displayed in the scene.

 # Contributions